 These thoughts may lead you to avoid children or other people, or staying away from the knives in the kitchen or removing them in case you hurt someone.
 They are just thoughts.
 Alarming ones yes, but thoughts all the same.

 Everyone that I have worked with, with OCD has never carried out any of the scary thoughts they have in their head.
 Nor have they unwittingly caused harm to others.
 This in itself can be problematic, as the person may believe that they have prevented something bad from happening by the rituals (compulsions) they perform and are very reluctant to stop doing them, in case something bad happens.

 But this is what people who have recovered from OCD achieve.
 Firstly by reducing and finally eliminating their compulsions and then, seeing their thoughts for what they are – just mental activity in their brain.
 Cognitive Behavioral Therapy is what I mostly use to help people recover from OCD.

 Treatment for OCD

-The cornerstone of treatment is to help you to reduce and eliminate your compulsions and for you to stop having distressing thoughts and images.
-In order to achieve this we work with your thought processes and help you to reduce your overall levels of anxiety.
+The cornerstone of therapy is to help you to reduce and eliminate your compulsions and for you to stop having distressing thoughts and images.
+To achieve this, we work with your thought processes and help you to reduce your overall levels of anxiety.

-When you are feeling calmer you are then in a good position to start working towards reducing and finally eliminating your compulsions.
+When you are feeling calmer, you are then in an excellent position to start working towards reducing and finally eliminating your compulsions.